Saini-Paras/Saas1/doc/DEV_GUIDE.md

 # Developer Guide: Adding New Features

-This guide explains how to add a new tool to Holo's Dashboard.
+This guide explains how to add a new tool to Holo's Dashboard using the new modular architecture.

 ## Step 1: Define the Tool ID
 Open `types.ts` and add a unique ID to the `ToolId` type alias.